Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 1. Antibiotics, until cultures are negative.
 You cannot exclude bacterial meningitis solely on investigations besides culture.
 2. Supportive care, as it is often self-limited
 3. If the patient is suspected to have [[#Herpes Simplex Meningitis]]: Treat with ***Acyclovir***

+If meningococcaemia is suspected in **community** setting, use:
+1. Benzylpenicillin IV, quickly
+2. Ceftriaxone IV/IM, quickly
+	1. Useful if penicillin allergy

+If meningococcaemia is suspected in **hospital** setting, use:
+1. Adults and child

 >[!Important]
 >![[Meningitis#^rzqcos]]